laudao/Hal_Recommendation_Engine/README.md

 # Recommendation engine for [HAL] articles

-A search and recommendation engine built on topic extraction from [HAL] archives(https://hal.archives-ouvertes.fr/).
+A search and recommendation engine built on topic extraction from [HAL](https://hal.archives-ouvertes.fr/) archives.
 ## Stack
   - Neo4j-Server
   - Cypher